19hours/sg-statutes/Acts/State Courts Act.md

 (b) with not duly paying or accounting for any money levied by him under the authority of this Act or Rules of Court,

-it shall be lawful for a District Judge nominated by the Chief District Judge to inquire into the matter in a summary manner.
+it shall be lawful for a District Judge nominated by the Presiding Judge of the State Courts to inquire into the matter in a summary manner.

 [Act 5 of 2014 wef 07/03/2014]

+[Act 5 of 2014 wef 14/04/2014]

+[4/2010 wef 17/02/2010]

 (2) For the purpose of any such inquiry, the District Judge may summon and enforce the attendance of all necessary parties in the like manner as the attendance of witnesses in any case may be enforced.